cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/dev/guides/building/vs_cmake.md

 ## Translations

-Translations are optional and require `msgfmt` binary from `gettext` package, but `vcpkg` should install it automatically.
+Translations are optional and require `msgfmt` binary from `gettext` package; `vcpkg` should install it automatically.

 ### Terminal